-As a long-term partner of the Perth Mint, Tavex is pleased to offer one of world’s finest minted silver bullion coins, the 2008 Australian Lunar Year of the Mouse.
+As a long-term partner of the Perth Mint, Tavex is pleased to offer one of world’s finest minted silver bullion coins, the 2011 Australian Lunar Year of the Rabbit.
 The silver coin is part of Perth Mint’s praised chronological silver bullion collection, the Australian Lunar Series II, where each coin in the series is only minted once every twelve years in accordance with the ancient Chinese lunar calendar.
 In addition, the most popular one-ounce version in the series has a limited annual mintage of only 300,000 pieces, giving the silver coin a considerable collector’s premium in the secondary market.
-The Year of the Mouse silver coin contains 99.9% pure silver and is produced with a special minting technique that ensures the coins is in proof-like condition, meaning it has exceptionally shiny and mat surfaces coupled with the richest of detail.
+The Year of the Rabbit silver coin contains 99.9% pure silver and is produced with a special minting technique that ensures the coin is in proof-like condition, meaning it has exceptionally shiny and mat surfaces coupled with the richest of detail.
 This bullion coin is truly a piece of breathtaking silver art suitable for collectors with an eye for beauty and those who wish to give their loved ones something really memorable and special.

 Australian Lunar silver coins are based on the Chinese Lunar Zodiac